 - Luxuriously soft and smooth

 - You can mix it with other materials easily

 - Temperature regulating properties

-Silk comes in varieties, colors, and textures.
-Equipped with this knowledge of Silk you are now enabled to distinguish the original from the fake.
+Silk comes in varieties, colours, and textures.
+Equipped with this knowledge of Silk, you are now enabled to distinguish the original from the fake.

 “Silk does for the body, what diamonds do for the hands.”